Alderney "Once in a Lifetime" Island Getaway!

 Warm, cosy wood lined rooms, open fires and offering breathtaking views the mostly twin rooms, with private bathrooms and living quarters, are spread across several small buildings around the central courtyard.
 Take a look at the location, for my meagure description could never do this amazing place justice!

-The cost of the event will include food for our time there, but you will need to buy your own drink - there are of course likely to be restrictions on the transport weights but there are shops in St Ann.
+The cost of the event will include food - breakfast and dinner - for our time there, but you will need to buy your own drink - there are of courserestrictions on the transport weights but there are shops in St Ann.
 We are also planning to have a celebratory meal out in the pub one evening so a few notes may help!

 With history and human remains dating back to the last major ice-age, Alderney has been an island for the better part of ten thousand years.
 Measuring only 4 square miles, with one parish (St Annes) it is the third largest of the Channel Islands and the only remaining continental possessions of a Crown brought to us by William the Conquer.
 The major fortifications were started by Henry VIII as part of his defence of the realm - and were continued throughout the next four hundred years.